eyyMinda/RentMovies/readme.md

 ### `npm build`

 Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode (front-end).
+Open [http://localhost:3001](http://localhost:3001) to view it in your browser.

 ## Naudodami NodeJs, DB ir REACT sukurkite filmų nuomos platformos aplikaciją.